RC helicopter controls

 Separate components can of course be used, and often are, when the helicopter is big enough to carry the extra weight without problem, but on smaller RTF electric helis, particularly the cheaper fixed pitch models, a 3-in-1 or 4-in-1 control unit is almost always used to save weight and space.

-CCPM stands for Cyclic/Collective Pitch Mixing and is commonly found on electric powered CP helicopters, where it's called eCCPM.
+CCPM stands for Cyclic/Collective Pitch Mixing and is commonly found on electric powered CP helicopters, where it's sometimes called eCCPM.

-The swashplate has three servos controlling it (aileron, elevator and pitch), typically spaced at 120° to each other, and the servos all work together to control both cyclic and collective pitch as the inputs are made by the pilot.
+The swashplate has three servos controlling it (aileron, elevator and pitch), typically spaced at 120° to each other, and the servos all interact together to control both cyclic and collective pitch as the inputs are made by the pilot.

 The mixing is done at the transmitter and a computer radio is needed for this function to be available.